 You might be tempted to guess that this classic Italian cocktail is a reference to the color black (which is nero in Italian), but it’s actually named after a person.
 Count Camillo Negroni, who had a taste for strong liquor due to his experiences working as a rodeo clown in the American Wild West, was hanging around Florence in 1919, looking for a stiff drink.
 He asked his Italian bartender for a more potent swill than the Americano cocktail on offer, and the barkeep responded by swapping out the club soda for gin.
 Thanks, Count Negroni.

-When people think “Mexican cocktail,” they think of the margarita.
+When people think “international cocktails from Mexico,” they think of the margarita.
 But the paloma is probably more properly the country’s favorite representative drink, featuring an elegant and refreshing combination of tequila, grapefruit juice or soda, lime and salt.
 Paloma basically just means “dove” in Spanish, but it’s likely that no one really knows who dubbed it so sweetly, or where it came from.

 Okay, so technically, this may not belong on a list of international cocktails because it was actually invented in California.
 A man known as Trader Vic, owner of an eponymous tiki bar in Oakland, came up with the concoction in 1944.
 However, the name “mai tai” comes from the Tahitian word maitaʻi, which means “good.”
 According to legend, the first people to try the drink were Vic’s two friends from Tahiti.
 One of them exclaimed this word in approval, and the rest was history.